Coronavirus: Govt response in the billions as tens of thousands of jobs at stake

 Prime Minister Jacinda Ardern described it yesterday as the "most significant package that I will announce while I am Prime Minister", hinting that it could be bigger than the $12b infrastructure package announced earlier this year.

-It comes as another two cases of Covid-19 were confirmed - one in Wellington and one in Queenstown - taking the total in New Zealand to eight, while three people on a cruise ship off of Akaroa were awaiting test results.
+It comes as another two cases of Covid-19 were confirmed - one in Wellington and one in Queenstown - taking the total in New Zealand to eight, while three people on a cruise ship off Akaroa were awaiting test results.

 Australia also announced last night that it would mostly follow New Zealand's strict new travel restrictions, meaning anyone coming to New Zealand or Australia from anywhere in the world must self-isolate for 14 days.